Satviky/project-Rescue/README.md

 > [!WARNING]
 > This is scheduled to be launched before Novemeber 2025.

+... regarding the warning.... now it ain't getting launched anywhere near 2025... because it have been moved forward due to our other projects like (simplify goals)[https://github.com/Satviky/Simplify-Goals]

 ---

 [^1]: This is only for Demo purpose and is not the Beta Version for the game.